 He still had many more legendary moments though.
 On the day he recorded “Matchbox,” Elvis, Jerry Lee Lewis, and Johnny Cash visited him in the studio, and the infamous “Million Dollar Quartet” session was born.

 Then, in 1964, while touring in the UK with Chuck Berry, the Beatles invited Perkins to a recording session at Abbey Road.
-George Harrison, in particular, was a huge fan; Perkins’ 1958 debut LP Dance Album of Carl Perkins was a huge influence on the young guitarist. he whole band was so excited to meet him they decided to record some of his songs, including “Matchbox,” “Honey Don’t,” and “Everybody’s Trying to Be My Baby,” as well as (according to Perkins) a cover of “Blue Suede Shoes” that has never been released.
+George Harrison, in particular, was a huge fan; Perkins’ 1958 debut LP Dance Album of Carl Perkins was a huge influence on the young guitarist.
+But the whole band was excited to meet him, so excited they decided to record some of his songs that day, including “Matchbox,” “Honey Don’t,” and “Everybody’s Trying to Be My Baby,” as well as (according to Perkins) a cover of “Blue Suede Shoes” that has never been released.
 He remained friends with the whole band, and Paul McCartney later asked Perkins to duet with him on the track “Get It” from his 1982 album Tug Of War.

 Funnily enough, Perkins himself never owned a pair of blue suede shoes, but Elvis did have a pair specially made for himself in 1956 after his version of the song shot up the charts.
 Elvis wore them regularly onstage for a few years.
 When he returned home after his service in the Army, he kindly gifted the shoes to his road manager, Joe Esposito.
 Decades later, they ended up in a Las Vegas Elvis museum until, in 2013, the blue brogues sold for an incredible $76,800 at auction.
 With shoes as expensive as that, you certainly wouldn’t want anyone stepping on them!